What Is IoT Remote Monitoring?

 Advantech

-Advantech also offers proprietary devices like I/O bridge devices for connecting wired sensors to wireless systems and the WISE 2000 series for remotely monitoring parameters such as vibration and electrical current.
+Advantech also offers proprietary devices like I/O bridge devices for connecting wired sensors to wireless systems and the WISE 2000 series for remotely tracking parameters such as vibration and electrical current.
 In 2022, Advantech partnered with Actility to launch an end-to-end solution for rotating equipment monitoring.
 The solution combines its vibration sensor with gateways, Actility's network server, and its software and analytics.
 Advantech's strategy provides flexibility to customers, allowing them to build customized IoT monitoring solutions or deploy turnkey solutions with minimal complexity.

 Figure 1: IoT Remote Monitoring Solutions Ecosystem